 The seashell stitch typically involves a group of double crochet (dc) stitches worked into a single stitch or space, often with skipped stitches in between to create the fan effect.

-Example Seashell Stitch Pattern (used in this tutorial): [5 dc in one stitch/space, skip 3 stitches]
+Example Seashell Stitch Pattern (used in this tutorial): [5 dc in one stitch/space, skip 3 stitches] or [5 dc in one stitch/space, skip 2 stitches, 1 sc]

 For this bag, we’ll use a variation that integrates well with a sturdy base: (sc, skip 2 stitches, 5 dc in next stitch, skip 2 stitches)